KhronosGroup/glTF/schema/README.md

 <a name="comparison">
 # Comparison between COLLADA and glTF

-This section describes important differences between COLLADA and glTF.
+This section describes the most relevant differences between COLLADA and glTF for glTF users.

-See <a href="#designprinciples">Design Principles</a> and <a href="#conventions">Conventions</a> for the motivation for these differences.
+See <a href="#designprinciples">Design Principles</a> and <a href="#conventions">Conventions</a> for more motivation on the design of glTF.

 ## Format